Wayne Levi: Early life

 Levi was born in Little Falls, New York and attended high school in Herkimer, New York.
-He enrolled at Oswego State University for two years and then the University of South Florida briefly, before turning professional in 1973.
+He enrolled at Oswego State University for two years and then the University of South Florida briefly.

 Professional career

-Levi went on to win 12 times on the PGA Tour.
+In 1973, Levi turned professional.
+He went on to win 12 times on the PGA Tour.
 His career year was 1990, when he had four wins, finished second on the final money list and was the appointed PGA Tour Player of the Year.
 After winning the 1990 Canadian Open, Levi advanced to a career best 19th on the Official World Golf Ranking.
 After the 1990 season, Levi was placed 16th on the PGA Tour All-time-money-list.

 He played on the winning U.S. 1991 Ryder Cup team at Kiawa Island, South Carolina.
 The same year he represented the U.S., together with Joey Sindelar, at the World Cup in Rome, Italy.

 From 2002 he played on the Champions Tour where he won twice, in 2003 and 2004.